adrianmcli/ganache-jest-example/README.md

 # Minimal Solidity contract testing with Ganache and Jest

-A Truffle project is a great way to start a dapp, but sometimes you want a more lightweight option.
-For example, instead of having to pull-off migrations, maybe you just want to compile and test right-away.
+A Truffle project is a great way to start a dapp, but sometimes you want something more lightweight.
+For example, instead of having to pull-off migrations, maybe you just want to compile a simple smart contract and test right-away.

 No worries, the Truffle suite of tools has got you covered!
 Using Ganache, you can easily spawn a test blockchain for your tests.